 - (mandatory) a

-objects.
+axes.
+This is a list/tuple ofTransientAxisobjects.
 These are the dimension metadata.
-The axis size should agree with the dimension size in the corresponding rank, e.g. a length-12 axis for the 1st dimension if your data have a shape of(12, 1, 241, 480)
+The axis size should agree with the dimension size in the corresponding rank, e.g. a length-12 axis for the 1st dimension if your data have a shape of(12, 1, 241, 480). - (optional)

 Let’s see an example.